PaperCutSoftware/silver/README.md

         "LogFileMaxBackupFiles": 5,

         // Custom format for log timestamps (e.g., "2006-01-02 15:04:05.000").
         // If set, this overrides the default timestamp format.
-        "LogFileTimestampFormat": "2006-01-02 15:04:05.000000",
+        // This is in GO format, see https://pkg.go.dev/time#Layout "LogFileTimestampFormat": "2006-01-02 15:04:05.000000",

         // File to store the current main service PID.